collinear-ai/simulations/README.md

 uv run --with jupyter jupyter lab
 ```

-Select the `collinear-synthetic` kernel in each notebook and run the grouped import cell before generating simulations.
+Select the `trait-basis` kernel in each notebook and run the grouped import cell before generating simulations.